 (A) All appraisals shall contain a separate estimate of the "as vacant" market value of the underlying land, based upon current sales comparables.
 The “as vacant” value assumes that there are no improvements on the property and therefore demolition costs should not be considered.
 The appraiser should consider the fee simple or leased fee interest as appropriate.

-(B) For existing Developments with any project-based rental assistance that will remain with the property after the acquisition, the appraisal must include an "as-is as-currently-restricted value".
+(B) For existing Developments with any project-based rental assistance that will remain with the property after the acquisition, the appraisal must include an "as-is as-currently-restricted value at current contract rents."
 For public housing converting to project-based rental assistance, the appraiser must provide a value based on the future restricted rents.
 The value used in the analysis may be based on the unrestricted market rents if supported by an appraisal.
 The Department may require that the appraisal be reviewed by a third-party appraiser acceptable to the Department but selected by the Applicant.
 Use of the restricted rents by the appraiser will not require an appraisal review.
 Regardless of the rents used in the valuation, the appraiser must consider any other on-going restrictions that will remain in place even if not affecting rents.
 If the rental assistance has an impact on the value, such as use of a lower capitalization rate due to the lower risk associated with rental rates and/or occupancy rates on project-based developments, this must be fully explained and supported to the satisfaction of the Underwriter.

 (C) For existing Developments with rent restrictions, the appraisal must include the "as-is as-restricted" value.
 In particular, the value must be based on the proposed restricted rents when deriving the value based on the income approach.